Donor Deletion Scenarios

 - Click run the tool. and

-This scenario may result when a new user does not understand the correct manner to Combine Duplicate Contacts or to re-assign (transfer) Donations.
+This scenario may result when a new person does not understand the correct way to combine duplicate contacts or to re-assign (transfer) donations.

 - Identify a record that was incorrectly edited in this manner.